apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 not just the current working directory.
 The variable names are [documented here](@ref log4cxx.spi.Configurator.properties).

+To check the corrent values are used when your configuration file is loaded, use [Log4cxx internal debugging].

 # Properties Files {#properties}

 Log4cxx may be configured using a Java properties (key=value) type file.